-The bill amends various sections of Wyoming's election laws to clarify the definition of "qualified elector."
-Key changes include specifying that a qualified elector must be at least eighteen years of age and a bona fide resident of Wyoming for at least thirty days before the next election.
-The language has been updated to replace references to the "general election" and the phrase "at which he may offer to vote" with "next election," streamlining the requirements for voter registration and qualifications.
+This bill amends various sections of Wyoming's election laws to clarify the definition of "qualified elector" and make conforming changes related to voter registration and qualifications.
+Key changes include specifying that a "qualified elector" must be at least eighteen years of age and a bona fide resident of Wyoming for at least thirty days before the next election.
+The language has been updated to replace references to the "general election" and the phrase "at which he may offer to vote" with "next election," streamlining the requirements for voter eligibility.

 Statutes affected: 26LSO-0050 v0.3: 18-16-102, 22-1-102, 22-3-102, 22-3-103, 22-29-104